tvdboom/ATOM/README.md

 		- 'AdaBoost' for Adaptive Boosting
 		- 'GBM' for Gradient Boosting Machine
 		- 'XGB' for XGBoost (if package is available)
-		- 'LGBM' for light GBM (if package is available)
+		- 'LGB' for LightGBM (if package is available)
 		- 'lSVM' for Linear Support Vector Machine
 		- 'kSVM' for Non-linear Support Vector Machine
 		- 'PA' for Passive Aggressive